SE750-Group36/schedule-buddy-backend/README.md

 To run the server, you must put the provided .env file provided into the root directory of the project.
 The file should be provided to you by the tutor, if you do not have this then please feel free to contact <a href="xyan765@aucklanduni.ac.nz">Charlie</a>

+**NOTE: This script can only be run in a BASH terminal

 ```bash
 npm start
 ```